 Ph.D., University of Arizona

 Jennifer Lukomski has been with the Department of Psychology/School Psychology program since 1997.
-She is a Licensed Psychologist, a National Certified School Psychologist, and is an expert consultant for the National Association of School Psychologist regarding best practices in planning effective instruction for children who are deaf and hard of hearing.
+She is a Licensed Psychologist, and a Registered Yoga Instructor.
 Her research interest’s focus on deaf and hard of hearing individual’s executive functioning, social emotional functioning and resiliency.
-Her teaching focuses on assessment, counseling and internship supervision.
+In addition, her current research exploration is in the area of dreams, and the mind-body connection.

 PEER REVIEWED RESEARCH PUBLICATIONS: